AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Thread/agora_chat_thread_management_flutter.md

 ## Understand the tech

-The Agora Chat SDK provides the `ChatManager`, `ChatThread`, `ChatManagerListener`, and `ChatThreadEvent` classes for thread management, which allows you to implement the following features:
+The Agora Chat SDK provides the `ChatThreadManager`, `ChatThread`, `ChatThreadManagerListener`, and `ChatThreadEvent` classes for thread management, which allows you to implement the following features:

 - Create and destroy a thread
 - Join and leave a thread